amtega/ansible_role_openjdk/README.md

 # Amtega openjdk role

-This is an [Ansible](http://www.ansible.com) role to deploy OpenJDK Runtime Environment.
+This is an [Ansible](http://www.ansible.com) role to deploy openjdk Runtime Environment.

 ## Role Variables